umr-ds/OFC4DNA/README.md

 Evolutionary Optimization and Gradient Descent algorithms to improve the distribution functions for a given (set of) file(s) under various configurable conditions.

-As this tool was created as part of a research project for the field for DNA storage, it is currently optimized for this use case.
+As this tool was created as part of a research project for the field of DNA storage, it is currently optimized for this use case.

 ### Requirements